Knowledge base

 Restore a Web Application

-This guide explains how to restore an automatic backup of Infomaniak Web Application (Joomla, Drupal, Typo3, PrestaShop, ownCloud, etc.) included in the paid Web Hosting offers.
+This guide explains how to restore an automatic backup of an Infomaniak Web Application (Joomla, Drupal, Typo3, PrestaShop, ownCloud, etc.) included in the paid Web Hosting offers.

 Preamble

-- the automatic backup of hosting,
+- the automatic backups of the hosting,

-- extensions allowing you to manually back up everything, including an easy reinstallation file.
+- the extensions allowing you to manually create a complete backup including a facilitated reinstallation file.

 - On the FTP server, the files corresponding to the different backups are available under